Perform Failover for Planned Maintenance

 - The settings of the current primary may be modified in the /login interface just as if it were the normal primary.
 They will not be lost when the original primary takes over again.

 Instead of going to the /login interface to change roles, you can use the BeyondTrust failover API.
-For details, see Establish Failover Settings for Primary and Backup Environments.
+For details, see Best Practices for Primary and Backup Environments.